New drought insurance plan for Senegal will free up aid, save lives, charities say

 In the most severe drought, the policy could provide cash assistance to more than 200,000 people, Start Network said.

-The programme is funded by Germany through the African Risk Capacity (ARC), an agency of the African Union that provides pre-emptive disaster risk financing, primarily to governments.
+The program is funded by Germany through the African Risk Capacity (ARC), an agency of the African Union that provides pre-emptive disaster risk financing, primarily to governments.

 Efforts to prevent climate shocks turning into hunger crises have been gaining steam in Africa, with the ARC providing insurance policies to a number of drought-prone states and paying out millions of dollars since it started in 2014.

-The Start Network policy is a pilot programme for aid agencies to test the mechanism.
+The Start Network policy is a pilot program for aid agencies to test the mechanism.
 It will complement the Senegalese government’s existing ARC drought insurance policy.

 If rainfall data triggers a pay-out, money will go to the state and to participating charities Catholic Relief Services, Action Against Hunger, Oxfam, Plan International, World Vision and Save the Children, Start Network said.